-Formally trained as an environmental and development economist, my research ventures into an interdisciplinary territory of the intersection between natural and human systems.
+I am an assistant professor of economics in the Department of Agribusiness and Applied Economics and a faculty fellow at the Center for the Study of Public Choice and Private Enterprise at North Dakota State University.
+My research uses interdisciplinary approaches to understand issues that lie at the intersection between natural and human systems.
 I am particularly interested in human responses to natural shocks in vulnerable communities and regions.
-I use econometric methods and optimal control modeling to study a variety of issues pertaining to climate change, natural disasters, environmental externalities, food security, and social capital.
+I use a range of empirical tools to study issues related to climate change, natural disasters, environmental externalities, and food security, among others.
 My research has appeared in peer-reviewed journals such as Food Security, Renewable Energy, Journal of International Development, and Clinicoeconomics and Outcomes Research.

 Originally from Nepal, I received my Bachelor’s degree in Interdisciplinary Studies (Mathematics and Business management) and an Associate’s degree in Philosophy, both from Bryn Athyn College, Pennsylvania.
 I received my Master’s and doctorate degrees in economics from the University of New Mexico.
 I was an Adam Smith Fellow at the Mercatus Center (George Mason University) for AYs 2017/18 and 2018/19.

 Research Interests: Economics of Disasters and Climate Change; Social Capital; Food Security, Collective Action; New Institutional Economics